Dynamical formation of polarons in a Bose-Einstein condensate: A variational approach: VIII. Conclusions

-In this work we have employed a time-dependent variational approach to investigate the out-of-equilibrium dynamics of impurities interacting with a Bose-Einstein condensate.
-The main results are two-fold.
+In this work, we have employed a time-dependent variational approach to investigate the out-of-equilibrium dynamics of impurities interacting with a Bose-Einstein condensate.
+The main results are two fold.
 First, the method is benchmarked against time-dependent perturbative approaches such as MEA, valid in the weakly interacting regime.
 Second, the method is compared with state-of-the-art experimental data.
-Besides impurity-bath decoherence, agreement between theory and experiment relies on the inclusion of decoherence effects in the theoretical approaches due to trap inhomogeneity, losses and fluctuations of magnetic field inherently incorporated in the experiment.
-Close to the unitarity regime, we also bridged in a consistent and quantitatively way the few-body physics characterized by the universal two-body scattering process to the many-body process where polarons starts its formation.
-Note that, apart from the initial experimental preparation of the system, the contrast might be altered due to the comparable Efimov states energy that are also relevant for polaron physics in bosonic systems~\cite{Levinsen15}.
+Besides impurity-bath decoherence, agreement between theory and experiment relies on the inclusion of decoherence effects in the theoretical approaches due to trap inhomogeneity, as well as losses and fluctuations of the magnetic field inherently incorporated in the experiment.
+Close to unitarity, we also bridged, in a consistent and quantitative way, the few-body physics characterized by the universal two-body scattering process to the many-body process where polaron starts its formation.
+Note that apart from the initial experimental preparation of the system, the contrast might be altered due to the comparable Efimov states' energy that is also relevant for polaron physics in bosonic systems~\cite{Levinsen15}.
 Also, how the polaron formation happens once the resonance is crossed is an open question since a new time scale related with the two-body bound state physics should play an important role.
-Real-time formation of quasiparticles emerging from impurity-bath decoherence might be important not only for gases, but also to other exotic many-body environments such as ultra-dilute quantum liquids or recently investigated long ranged polarons such as Rydberg, dipolar and ionic polarons.~\cite{Bisset2020,DipolarPolaron18,Kain14,Camargo18,ionardila}.
+Real-time formation of quasiparticles emerging from impurity-bath decoherence might be important not only for gases, but also for other exotic many-body environments such as ultra dilute quantum liquids or the recently investigated long-range polarons such as Rydberg, dipolar, and ionic polarons~\cite{Bisset2020,DipolarPolaron18,Kain14,Camargo18,astrakharchik2020ionic}.\\

 \textit{Note added--.} Recently, a study of exact quench dynamics of the ideal Bose polaron at zero and nonzero temperatures~\cite{Drescher21} derived a very similar expression for the contrast in our Eq.~(\ref{eq:B}).